aptise/peter_sslers/README.md

 To solve this you can:

 * proxy external `/acme-challenge/` to one or more machines running this tool (they just need to share a common datastore)
-* make `/admin` usable within your LAN
+* make `/admin` only usable within your LAN
-* on a machine within your LAN, you can query for the latest certs for domain(s)
+* on a machine within your LAN, you can query for the latest certs for domain(s) using simple `curl` commands

 In a more advanced implementation, the certificates need to be loaded into `redis` for use by an `openresty`/`nginx` server that will dynamically handle ssl connections.

-This package does all the hard openssl work.
-You just tell it what certificates you need and in which format, and THERE YOU GO.
+This package does all the annoying openssl work in terms of building chains and converting formats  *You just tell it what domains you need certificates for and in which format, and THERE YOU GO.*

 # notes